kljensen/tunatank/README.md

 # Tuna Tank

 Tuna Tank is a mobile-friendly web app that lets an audience invest in start-ups during a pitch contest.
-The name is a play on the "[Shark Tank](http://en.wikipedia.org/wiki/Shark_Tank)" television show.
+The name is a play on the "[Shark Tank](http://en.wikipedia.org/wiki/Shark_Tank)" television show and was developed at [the Yale School of Management](Yale School of Management).

 The application uses: